 |Face to face counselling:||Yes|

-I am available for appointments on Wednesday afternoons, Wednesday evenings, all day Thursday and Fridays (including evenings) and some Saturday mornings.
+I am available for appointments on Wednesday evenings, Thursday daytime and evening and Fridays.

 Types of client